andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 Armed with all that we learned during our long and winding journey through “run-time types”, writing a serializing plan for `OpaqueNet` is straightforward.
-(We are doing it for `OpaqueNet`, the constructor-style existential, because we can’t directly write instances for the continuation-style one) The only difference is that, because the complete structure of the network is not in the type, you have to encode it as a flag in the binary serialization.
+(We are doing it for `OpaqueNet`, the constructor-style existential, because we can’t directly write instances for the continuation-style one)

+Because the complete structure of the network is not in the type, we have to encode it as a flag in the binary serialization.
 We can write a simple function to get the `[Integer]` of a network’s structure:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/dependent-haskell/NetworkTyped2.hs#L78-82